 “The weather conditions here have grown worse.
 In the past, the grass here would still be green and wet at this time.
 Now it is very dry, and I fear this will continue and we are going to see more droughts and warmer weather in the future,” says Gampie Tanko.

 When the dry season began, Gampie started to weed and removed dry grass around every mango tree in order to create fire-belts.
-But he got sick and managed to make fire-belts around only about half of the trees.
+But he got sick and managed to make fire-belts around only half of the trees.
 Later that month a distant bushfire got out-of-control and quickly spread to Gampie’s new mango plantation.

 As the climate changes and temperatures keep rising, bushfires become more and more frequent in northern Ghana and the conditions of small-scale farmers become increasingly severe.
-CARE’s “Adaptation Learning Programme“, which helps vulnerable farmers adapt to changing climatic conditions, has installed, together with Ghana’s Meteorological Institute, about 50 rain gauges different communities in northern Ghana, including in Kanyini.
+CARE’s “Adaptation Learning Programme,” which helps vulnerable farmers adapt to changing climatic conditions, has installed, together with Ghana’s Meteorological Institute, about 50 rain gauges in different communities in northern Ghana, including in Kanyini.

 Gampie Tanko is now one of CARE’s volunteers who are responsible for monitoring the rain gauge every day during the rainy season, and sending the information on the amount of rainfall to the Ghana Meteorological Institute.
 This enables the Institute to make more precise and location-specific weather forecasts, which helps farmers to be better prepared for extreme weather.
-With CARE’s support communities are learning about the effects of climate change, and getting advice on what they can do to adjust their farming practices.
+With CARE’s support, communities are learning about the effects of climate change, and getting advice on what they can do to adjust their farming practices.

 In the future, Gampie plans to ensure that there are proper fire-belts around each tree in his plantation, and he will also try to make one big fire-belt on the entire plantation.